gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 **Notes:**

 * In this exercise you will import several delimited text data files into Excel.
-* Make sure you import dates in thr CSV files as dates in Excel rather than be imported to text fields in
+* Make sure you import dates as dates in Excel rather than be imported into Excel text fields

 **Instructions:**